notdryft/advent-of-code/c/2023/IDEAS.md

 day 8:
-day 9: sum of x in xs == 0 is NOT x == 0 for all x in xs... day 10: winding number algorith, pnpoly didn't work?
+day 9: sum of x in xs == 0 is NOT x == 0 for all x in xs... day 10: winding number algorith, pnpoly didn't work? day 11: breadth first search overkill because we are in a grid